Tereapii Maki-Kavana

 Tereapii Maki-Kavana (born 18 January 1963) is a Cook Islands politician and member of the Cook Islands Parliament.
 He is a member of the Cook Islands Party.

 Maki-Kavana is from Aitutaki and was educated at Vaitau School and Araura College.
 He worked as a banker for the Post Office, Cook Islands Savings Bank, and Bank of the Cook Islands.

 He was first elected to Parliament at the 2018 election.
 He is a Seventh day Adventist.
-He was re-elected at the 2022 Cook Islands general election.
+He was re-elected at the 2022 Cook Islands general election, and again at the 2026 general election.